fastforwardlabs/active-learning-cml/README.md

-# Active Learning Workflow Demo
+# Interactive and visual workflow of active learning
 > Supervised machine learning, while powerful, needs labeled data to be effective.
 Active learning reduces the number of labeled examples needed to train a model, saving time and money while obtaining comparable performance to